SanjnaT41756/SanjnaT41756/README.md

 ### Hi there 👋

+I'm Sanjna, a third year undergraduate at UCLA studying Linguistics and Computer Science.
+I'm interested in cybersecurity  and software development.

 <!--
 **SanjnaT41756/SanjnaT41756** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.